eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 In the accept phase:

 - If the proposer receives a response to its PREPARE requests (numbered $$n$$) from a majority of acceptors, then it sends an ACCEPT request to each of those acceptors for a proposal numbered $$n$$ with a value $$v$$, where $$v$$ is the value of the highest-numbered proposal among the responses, or is any value if the responses reported no proposals.
-- If an acceptor receives an accept request for a proposal numbered $$n$$, it accepts the proposal unless it has already responded to a PREPARE request having a number greater than $$n$$.
+- If an acceptor receives an ACCEPT request for a proposal numbered $$n$$, it accepts the proposal unless it has already responded to a PREPARE request having a number greater than $$n$$.

 {% cite Lamport2001PaxosMS -l 5-6 %}